godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 [Darío](https://github.com/DarioSamo) and [Logan Lang](https://github.com/devloglogan)'s implementations of respectively fragment density maps and motion vectors for the Mobile renderer also pave the way for better rendering and supporting more extensions for XR.

-While those are not merged yet, you can keep an eye on [Bastiaan Olij](https://github.com/BastiaanOlij)'s cutting edge implementations for the OpenXR Spatial Entities ([GH-107391](https://github.com/godotengine/godot/pull/107391)) and Render Model ([GH-107388](https://github.com/godotengine/godot/pull/107388)) extensions, building upon the freshly released OpenXR SDK 1.1.49.
+While these are not merged yet, you can keep an eye on [Bastiaan Olij](https://github.com/BastiaanOlij)'s cutting edge implementations for the OpenXR Spatial Entities ([GH-107391](https://github.com/godotengine/godot/pull/107391)) and Render Model ([GH-107388](https://github.com/godotengine/godot/pull/107388)) extensions, building upon the freshly released OpenXR SDK 1.1.49.
 [Fredia Huya-Kouadio](https://github.com/m4gr3d) is also putting finishing touches on the support for running hybrid apps from the Godot XR editor ([GH-103972](https://github.com/godotengine/godot/pull/103972)).

 ## Changelog